stefanosesia/trigram/README.md

 ## Quick Start Guide
 The program comes pre-loaded with some .txt inputs in the "Library" folder, feel free to change, remove or add more books (https://www.gutenberg.org/ is a great source)

+The project supports Maven, you can run mvn clean install to set-up yoour environment.
+Intellij should pick it up autoomatically.

 Compile the project and run UserInterface.main() , you will be prompted to choose the right input as well as choose a maximum length of the output.

 The generated test will be saved in the "output" folder